ridgelab/ExtRamp-2.0-Benchmarking/README.md

 bash plot_window_means/get_window_mean_speeds.sh mammalia GCF_949987515.2
 python plot_window_mean_speeds.py GCF_949987515.2 ">lcl|NC_082684.1_cds_XP_059859157.1_6662 [gene=LOC132419140] [db_xref=GeneID:132419140] [protein=variant surface antigen E-like] [protein_id=XP_059859157.1] [location=complement(177448856..177449518)] [gbkey=CDS]"
 ```
-The high ramp strength score is clearly caused by the addition of the last window mean, which is not interpreted by ExtRamp 1.0
+The high ramp strength score is clearly caused by the addition of the last window mean in the calculations, which is not interpreted by ExtRamp 1.0.

-We plotted the yellow outlier on the top right of the plot [here](./outputs/plot_window_means/windowMeans-GCF_903995435.1-SIX5.png)using the following commands:
+We plotted the yellow outlier on the top right of the plot [here](./outputs/plot_window_means/windowMeans-GCF_903995435.1-SIX5.png) using the following commands:
 ```
 bash plot_window_means/get_window_mean_speeds.sh mammalia GCF_903995435.1
 python plot_window_mean_speeds.py GCF_903995435.1 ">lcl|NC_067155.1_cds_XP_051018459.1_20262 [gene=Six5] [db_xref=GeneID:127203671] [protein=homeobox protein SIX5] [protein_id=XP_051018459.1] [location=join(13557655..13558430,13559216..13560018,13560133..13560722)] [gbkey=CDS]"
 ```
-This plot shows that the rounding differences between ExtRamp 1.0 and 2.0 may be mediated by two minimums in close proximity within the first 8% of the sequence.
+This plot shows that the rounding differences between ExtRamp 1.0 and 2.0 may be caused by the two minimums in close proximity within the first 8% of the sequence.

 # CONTACT
 Questions?
 Open a new issue on GitHub or email us at: mattcloward@byu.edu